railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :domain: Domain, char

-    *This field is only used if you develop your own module allowing developpers to create specific taxes in a custom domain.*
+    *This field is only used if you develop your own module allowing developers to create specific taxes in a custom domain.*